Chapter 12: Travels and Trials

 He ducked the blow and stumbled back.
 The weight of the supplies made him collapse to the ground.
 “What?!”

 “A bit barbaric, don’t you think?”
-Pierre said, leaning up against a nearby tree.
+Masked Bandit said, leaning up against a nearby tree.

 “And bandits are perfect gentlemen.”
-Junia countered with a sneer.
+The Silver Paladin countered with a sneer.

 “I am.”
-Pierre distributed the water canteens.
+Masked Bandit distributed the water canteens.
 “But then again, I am not your average bandit.”

 A swikel flew through a tiny portal, singing a cheery song which turned to confusion at the new surroundings.
 The little water sensing bird was a very desirable pet in the Outlands.
 Before Mylo could lure it over, it returned through the portal to find it's master.
-Junia and Pierre didn't seem to notice the bird's appearance or disappearance.
+The Silver Paladin and Masked Bandit didn't seem to notice the bird's appearance or disappearance.

 “Oh!”
-Junia exclaimed, looking at the base of a tree.
+The Silver Paladin exclaimed, looking at the base of a tree.
 There was a sign hastily carved into it.
 “My grandfather is leading the bandits for the Foggy Valley.
 This will give us the time we need to catch up with them, but we must hurry!”

 “I thought we were hurrying!”
-Pierre grumbled, struggling to get through the foliage in Junia’s wake.
+Masked Bandit grumbled, struggling to get through the foliage in Silver Paladin’s wake.
 Every branch seemed to hit him in the face or tug at his once-white shirt.

 Mylo brought up the rear of the trio and dealt with each branch and leaf more carefully.

 “Hullo!”
-The unknown male voice brought Junia to a halt.
+The unknown male voice brought The Silver Paladin to a halt.

 “State your intentions.”
-Junia changed the grip on her spear, her stance changing to defensive.
+The Silver Paladin changed the grip on her spear, her stance changing to defensive.

 “We’re just fellow travelers making our way to the Yellowdream village.
 Thought we should announce our presence when we saw you armed so fiercely.”